 With my research now well into its 8th year, not only has so much additional information been amassed but it has dramatically changed my understanding of the complexities that make up the silver category we have come to know as Chinese Export Silver.
 “Familiarity breeds contempt” is a well-used proverb but in the context of my own familiarity with Chinese Export Silver nothing could be further from the truth – it has allowed me to have a more intuitive understanding of its complexities.

-It will be clear to anyone perusing the catalogued entries in my latest book that the collective Chinese Export Silver repertoire was a highly diverse one; for this reason the book opens with the word:
+The collective Chinese Export Silver repertoire over 255 years was a highly diverse one; for this reason the book opens with the word:

-Only when one sees the vast array of the singularity each silversmith manifested can one realise that this silver category is by far the most multifarious that has ever existed.
-Spending most of my waking day researching, writing or talking about Chinese history – a sinologist, if you will – I am quite possibly the first person to say out loud that anything Chinese by default has to be complex.
-That in no way is intended to be derogatory; on the contrary, it is intended as a compliment to one of the oldest civilisations on earth.
+Only when one sees the vast array of the singularity each silversmith manifested can one realise that this silver category is one of the most multi-faceted that exists.
+Spending most of my waking day researching, writing or talking about Chinese history – a sinologist, if you will – I am probably the first person to say that anything Chinese, by default, has to be complex.
+This is in no way intended to be derogatory; on the contrary, it is intended as a compliment to one of the oldest civilisations on earth.

 One of the most noticeable differences between how China and the West approaches Chinese Export Silver has to be in how identification is established.
 For over 50 years Western experts have almost exclusively focused on the English silver marks, while any Chinese marks are largely ignored or simply referred to as being “Chinese character marks”.
 For over 50 years, Western descriptions refer to the English marks as being those of the “maker”.
 Almost without exception, the English mark will refer to the name of the retail silversmith, in most cases not an actual person’s name but a manufactured trading name intended to be auspicious rather than informative.